 - You’ve targeted too broad of keywords.
 We see a lot of people aim to rank well in too competitive of terms.
 You can’t beat out Trulia or Houzz or other major sites, so target narrower terms!
 (Bonus: This will create more targeted leads, hooray!)

 - You haven’t implemented a thoughtful, strategic content strategy on your website.
 This means ongoing content additions that build your authority online.
-(Fun fact: Building authority is the overarching theme of our super-affordable marketing membership program.)

 - Your site is just too new!
 We get a lot of panicked emails from folks who’ve just started a website and aren’t found in Google immediately.
 This is fine and normal!
 Give it time before you stress out.